-The applicants have successfully mastered and actively participated in such a project (e.g. a project with students from other countries, period of international work experience etc.).
+The applicants have successfully mastered and actively participated in an international face-to-face project (e.g. a project with students from other countries, period of international work experience etc.).
 The project needs to be authentic, combines linguistic performance with content learning and is derived from the school's curriculum.
 It is centered around a concrete question and requires the students to deal intensively and in a sophisticated way with a certain topic (e.g. students formulate their own research question, collect their own data etc.).
-The project and its documentation comply with the CertiLingua quality standards, i.e. the documentation is written in a foreign language used for CertiLingua, it corresponds to level B2 or above (CEFR), it clearly explains the project and its results in detail and comprises a reflection which examines the topic in a European or international context.
+The project and its documentation can be handed in as a written documentation or a documentation combining written and audio or audiovisual parts.
+It complies with the CertiLingua quality standards, i.e. the documentation is produced in a foreign language used for CertiLingua, it corresponds to level B2 or above (CEFR), it clearly explains the project and its results in detail and comprises a reflection which examines the topic in a European or international context.